JunoLab/Weave.jl/doc/src/publish.md

 # Publishing to html and pdf

 You can also publish any supported input format using markdown for doc chunks to html and pdf documents.
-Producing pdf output requires that you have pdflatex installed and in your path. *The markdown variant is [Julia markdown](http://docs.julialang.org/en/latest/manual/documentation.html#Markdown-syntax-1)*.
+Producing pdf output requires that you have pdflatex installed and in your path.

 You can use a YAML header in the beginning of the input document delimited with "---" to set the document title, author and date e.g.